PaddlePaddle/PALM/README.md

 ## Installation

 PaddlePALM support both python2 and python3, linux and windows, CPU and GPU.
 The preferred way to install PaddlePALM is via `pip`.
-Just run following commands in your shell environment.
+Just run following commands in your shell.

 ```bash
 pip install paddlepalm